How to present Klarna in the checkout

 Badge logoSquare logoRectangle logo

-Klarna supports two layout variants for presenting the payment form through the Web SDK.
+Klarna supports two layout variants for presenting the checkout through the Web SDK.
 The appropriate layout depends on how your checkout flow is structured, specifically whether it uses a radio button to confirm payment selection or automatically advances without a dedicated CTA button.

 Regardless of the layout, Klarna is shown as a single payment method with a dynamically generated subheader.
 This subheader provides a transparent, concise message tailored to the customer and the specific purchase.

-Use this layout when customers select their payment method using a radio button and confirm their choice with a CTA button.
-When Klarna is selected, the payment option expands to show more details.
+Use this layout when customers select their payment method using a radio button in your checkout and confirm their choice with a CTA button.
+There are 3 variants of presentations which Acquiring Partners can choose from so it aligns with their checkout.

 Klarna also provides additional text with a link for customers to pre-qualify or learn more about Klarna’s payment offering.
 The CTA button must be updated to meet Klarna’s payment presentation requirements.